PhotonicsTUL/PLaSK/doc/XPL_geometry.rst

    .. xml:tag:: <zero/> [in <stack2D>]

-      This tag can appear as stack content only once.
+      This tag can appear as a stack content only once.
 If present, it indicates the vertical position of origin of the local coordinate system.
 Hence, it is an alternative method of specifying ``shift`` value.

 Transforms